The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 A church without its Jewish biblical roots is ripe to go adrift from the service based model demonstrated by Jesus, and all the prophets of Israel..

-This has spawned the unbiblical notion of 'replacement theology', as if God transferred all his promises to Israel to us Christians (but read Romans 9-11) and forgets the irreplaceable covenant God made with Abraham (Genesis12).
+This has spawned the unbiblical notion of 'replacement theology', as if God transferred all his promises to Israel to us and our church (but read Romans 9-11) and forgets the irreplaceable covenant God made with Abraham (Genesis12).

 "Then I myself will come and gather all nations and races, and they will come and see my glory;" Isaiah66,18b

-Isaiah66,20: From every nation they [us gentile faithful] shall bring your countrymen [to Israel, which is happening now] on horses, in chariots and wagons, on mules and dromedaries, as an offering to the Lord, on my holy mountain Jerusalem, says the Lord, as the Israelites bring offerings in pure vessles to the Lord's house; 21 and some of them [gentiles, made priests now, not at last supper] I will I take for priests, for Levites, says the Lord.
-22 For as the new heavens and the new earth which I am making shall endure in my sight, so shall your race [Israel and faithful gentiles] and your name endure; and month by month at the new moon, week by week on the Sabbath, all mankind shall come and bow before me [in Zion, in physical Israel], says the Lord.
+Isaiah66,20: From every nation they [us gentile faithful] shall bring your countrymen [bring Jews to Israel, which is happening now] on horses, in chariots and wagons, on mules and dromedaries, as an offering to the Lord, on my holy mountain Jerusalem, says the Lord, as the Israelites bring offerings in pure vessles to the Lord's house; 21 and some of them [gentiles, made Temple priests in the end, not at last supper] I will I take for priests, for Levites, says the Lord.
+22 For as the new heavens and the new earth which I am making shall endure in my sight, so shall your race [Israel and faithful gentiles] and your name endure; and month by month at the new moon, week by week on the Sabbath, all mankind shall come and bow before me [in Zion, in physical Israel, in the historical time of the millenial], says the Lord.

 So, the Apostle Paul exhorts us today: